What are Early Symptoms of Mesothelioma

 Understanding the Differences

 • Frequency and Intensity: If you're frequently experiencing these symptoms, especially if they seem to be getting worse, mesothelioma could be a possibility.
-Occasional heartburn or a single episode of chest discomfort is usually not a cause for concern.
-But, if these symptoms persist, it's time to get it checked.
+Occasional heartburn or chest discomfort is usually not a cause for concern.
+But, if these symptoms continuous, it's time to get it checked.

 • Other Symptoms: Experiencing unexplained weight loss, night sweats, or persistent coughing along with the symptoms mentioned earlier?
 These could be telltale signs of mesothelioma.